Kamfers Dam: Construction of island

 A submerged pump driven by solar panels delivers water to four ponds where the flamingos can collect clay to build their nest turrets.
 A thousand artificial nest turrets were constructed in the hope that flamingos would settle on the island, and within weeks some 10,000 birds had arrived.
 These birds departed for winter but a larger flock of some 20,000 returned in September 2007 and commenced breeding over the midsummer months, ignoring the man-made turrets and building their own.

 Conservation value

 In the summer season of 2007/8 almost two thousand pairs of lesser flamingo bred on the island, producing an estimated 9,000 chicks.
 The breeding success is expected to reverse the recent negative population trend in the southern population.
-This breeding colony became the first for the species in South Africa, the fourth in Africa and one of 6 in the world.
+This breeding colony became the first for the species in South Africa, the fourth in Africa and one of only 6 globally (3 in Africa and 3 in India).

 The new breeding site is considered to be of special importance as the most important Lake Natron is threatened by proposed soda ash mining, while Etosha Pan is only productive once every 9 years.
 The island also offers unusual insight into flamingo biology since typical breeding sites are much less accessible.
 Webcams are to be installed when the flamingos vacate the island, to facilitate observations and to increase public awareness.